Jessica Simpson Shows Off Toned Legs In Daisy Dukes And Sky-High Heels Two Months After Turning 40

-The retro vibe of the pic included a surfboard prop, a hanging, macrame planter, and an acoustic guitar.
+The retro vibe of the pic was enhanced by a surfboard prop, a hanging macrame planter, and an acoustic guitar.
 A patterned throw blanket could also be seen in the van behind the singer and fashion designer.

 The photo, which was shared with more than 317,000 followers and can be seen below, received more than 7,000 likes within hours of posting.